I’ve gotten a lot of positive feedback on my homemade ginger ale recipe, so I also wanted to share another favorite at

 - 2 tsp vanilla extract

 - Put the sassafras root bark and wintergreen leaf in a large pot on the stove.
-Add cinnamon, coriander and allspice if using, in a large pot on the stove.
+Add cinnamon, coriander, and allspice if using, in a large pot on the stove.

 - Bring to a boil and then reduce to a simmer for about 15-20 minutes.

 - Strain through a fine, mesh strainer or cheesecloth to remove herbs.

 - While still warm, add the sugar and molasses and stir until dissolved.

 - Add the lime juice and then then ginger bug or other culture and stir well.

 - Transfer to grolsch style bottles or jars with tight fitting lids and allow to ferment for several days at room temperature.